atrex66/stepper-ninja/README.md

 ## License

-The quadrature encoder PIO program uses BSD-3 license [LICENSE.TXT](LICENSE.TXT) The `ioLibrary_Driver` is licensed under the MIT License by Wiznet.
+- The quadrature encoder PIO program uses BSD-3 license by Raspberry Pi (Trading) Ltd.
+- The `ioLibrary_Driver` is licensed under the MIT License by Wiznet.